 Want to understand whether your city is collecting enough property taxes to fund its operations?
 You’ll want to look at parcels for that.
-Need to examine the implications for disaster relief and insurance along the floodplains of the globally warming coasts?
+Need to examine the implications for disaster management and insurance along the floodplains of the globally warming coasts?
 That’s a job for parcel software.
 Infrastructure reinvestment a priority?
 Efforts to conserve public lands?
 Concern over the next real estate related financial crisis?
 It all ties back to the ability to see and understand parcel data at the local, national, and international level.
 Here are just a few examples of how we've seen parcel maps put to use by different people:

 We have developed software called Landgrid that makes it easy to work with parcel data in your own private space.
 Here are a few projects we've done with Landgrid:

 If this topic and mission excite you, or if they can help you in your work, here are some things you can do: